-- Does an employer have to pay employees on furlough or temporary layoff? - Nonexempt employees only need to be paid for hours that are actually worked under the FLSA.
-Accordingly, if a nonexempt employee is furloughed, they generally do not need to be paid for those hours absent a contractual obligation. - Note: Several state laws require show-up pay or contain notice requirements, so state law should be consulted if advance notice of the furlough is not provided.
+- Does an employer have to pay employees on furlough or temporary layoff? - Nonexempt employees only need to be paid for hours that are actually worked under the Fair Labor Standards Act ("FLSA").
+Accordingly, if a nonexempt employee is furloughed, they generally do not need to be paid for those hours absent a contractual obligation.

+Note: Several state laws require show-up pay or contain notice requirements, so state law should be consulted if advance notice of the furlough is not provided.
+For example, under California law, if an employee reports to work but is then told there is no work available and is placed on furlough or terminated, the employee will be entitled to four (4) hours of pay for that day as "reporting time" pay.
 In addition, paid sick leave and other paid leave laws may be implicated if a qualified leave begins before an employee is furloughed.
 Finally, a small but growing number of states and localities have enacted "predictive scheduling" laws and ordinances.
 While these laws vary in approach and coverage, they generally require employers to set schedules as much as 14 days in advance and to pay employees a premium or flat amount if the schedule is changed.
 Most of these laws include force majeure provisions; however, such provisions will need to be reviewed to determine if they apply to the coronavirus pandemic.